Skip to main content Skip to navigation

 How are Warwick students contributing?

 The Student Council brings student voices and perspectives to the management and governance of EUTOPIA and promotes their interests in this cross-university collaboration.
-Three Warwick students with a range of degree levels (Bachelors, Masters, PhD) share their perspectives of Student Council place during EUTOPIA Week at Ca'Foscari, Venice: Danae Macleod and Cyrine Mokrani.
+Two Warwick students with a range of degree levels (Bachelors, Masters, PhD) share their perspectives of Student Council place during EUTOPIA Week at Ca'Foscari, Venice: Danae Macleod and Cyrine Mokrani.

 EUTOPIA Innovation Challenge for Students